Erickson-Lopez/Engineering-Portfolio/Rubber-Band-it.md

 ---

-*Assembly, wiring diagrams, and BOM details will be expanded in future commits.
-See repo for STL, code, and simulation downloads.*
+*Assembly guide, wiring diagrams, and STL download links will be included in the upcoming PDF.
+Stay tuned!*